bryantBaumgartner/chaosMode/README.md

 If you have questions or problems, you can leave them in the [issues](https://github.com/bryantBaumgartner/chaosMode/issues) or reach out to me on Discord at username `pocket_squid`, display name `Pocket`, formerly `Pocket#4156` either through DMs or the [RoR2 Modding Discord](https://discord.gg/JDbYRZCGbs).
 I'm pretty good about responding to messages.

 # Changelog
+3.0.1
++ Fixed a bug causing enemies to be duplicated in multiplayer.
++ Fixed a bug causing both expansions to be ignored.
++ Rebalanced several rate calculations for spawns, events and elites.
++ Added a new event.

 3.0.0
 + Seekers of the Storm Compatibility!
 + New enemies can spawn.